LuisLuettgens/Bank-account-parser/README.md

 ### Usage

 To use this tool, we have to feed it with some data.
 Therefore, you can download all transactions of the last three years from the DKB website.
-Navigate to Umsätze, choose the timeperiod and export the csv-file by clicking the downfacing arrow in the top right corner like in the image below.
+Navigate to Umsätze, choose the period, and export the csv-file by clicking the downfacing arrow in the top right corner like in the image below.

 ![Export csv file](./images/DKB_Account.png)

 #### Docker

 Run the docker run command `sudo docker run -p 8888:8888 dkb_parser:1.0` again.
-After you've open the link nagivate to `/work/DKB-bank-account-parser`. and press the Upload button in the top right corner, select the previously downloaded csv-file.
+After you've open the link, navigate to `/work/DKB-bank-account-parser`, then press the Upload button in the top right corner, select the previously downloaded csv-file.

-**Note:** The server is running on your local machine, thus your file is _uploaded_ via an intra-machine network from your OS to the docker image so it never leaves you're machine.
+**Note:** The server is running on your local machine.
+Thus your file is _uploaded_ via an intra-machine network from your OS to the docker image, so it never leaves your device.

-Afterwards open the file: `DKB.ipynb` replace the string `/path/to/your.csv` with the actual path to the previously downloaded csv file.
-Then execute the lines in order to get a feel for the capabilities of this tool.
+Afterward, open the file: `DKB.ipynb` and replace the string `/path/to/your.csv` with the actual path to the previously downloaded csv file.
+Then execute the lines to get a feel for the capabilities of this tool.

 #### Jupyter

 When using Jupyter, all you need to do is to launch a Jupyter notebook and navigate to this git repository, then open the `DKB.ipynb` and replace the string `/path/to/your.csv` with the actual location of the previously downloaded csv file.
-Afterwards, you can execute the lines line by line to get a feel for the capabilities of this tool and to analyse your data.
+Afterward, you can execute the lines line by line to get a feel for the capabilities of this tool and to analyze your data.

 ## Authors